-The modified Skindex-16 (GL-QoL) Emotional and Functioning domain and overall scores will be derived in accordance with the Skindex-16 manual, adapted for the GL-QoL.
+The modified Skindex-16 (GL-QoL) Emotional and Social Functioning domains and overall scores will be derived in accordance with the Skindex-16 manual, adapted for the GL-QoL.
 The scores will be standardized on a scale from 0 (no impact) to 100 (maximal impact); a scale score is the average of responses to items addressing a construct.
-Domain and overall scores will be calculated if at least two of each of three domain items are present.
-The absolute change from baseline (measured on the screening visit) will be calculated for the domain and overall scores and statistically compared between the treatment groups using the Wilcoxon Rank Sum test or t-test, if appropriate.
+Domain and overall scores will be calculated if at least two of three social and if at least two of four emotional domain items are present.
+Derivation details are included in Appendix B. The absolute change from baseline (measured on the screening visit) will be calculated for the domain and overall scores and statistically compared between the treatment groups using the Wilcoxon Rank Sum test or t-test, if appropriate.
 Estimates of 'mild', 'moderate', and 'severe' psychological impact, and of the minimal clinical important difference, will be used to aid interpretation of scores and will be considered exploratory.

-The analysis will be conducted with respect to the hierarchical order of key secondary endpoints; the analysis using the Emotional domain first, the Functioning domain second, and the overall score third.
-All analyses will be conducted on observed values only, i.e. missing domain and overall scores will be excluded from analysis; no imputation of missing domain and overall scores will be performed.
+The analysis will be conducted with respect to the hierarchical order of the key secondary efficacy endpoint; the analysis using the Emotional domain first, the Social Functioning domain second, and the overall score third.
+All analyses will be conducted on observed values only, i.e., missing domain and overall scores will be excluded from analysis; no imputation of missing domain and overall scores will be performed.